Projective geometry and the quaternionic Feix-Kaledin construction: Examples and applications

-In~\cite{Arm}, S.~Armstrong shows that for any c-projective manifold $S$, the total space $\cC_S$ of $\cO_S(1)\mult$, carries a canonical complex affine connection.
-As explained also in~\cite{CEMN}, this is because $T\cC_S$ is canonically isomorphic to the pullback of the standard representation of the Cartan connection on $S$ (the \emph{standard tractor bundle}).
-It follows that we can twist this construction by any complex line bundle $\cL\to S$ with connection $\nabla$ to obtain a \emph{twisted Armstrong cone} $\cC_\cL= (\cL\otimes \cO_S(1))\mult$, whose tangent bundle is the pullback of the tensor product of the standard tractor bundle with $\cL$.
+In~\cite{Arm}, S.~Armstrong considers cone constructions for other parabolic geometries of projective type and in particular shows that for any c-projective manifold $S$, the total space $\cC_S$ of $\cO_S(1)\mult$ carries a canonical complex affine connection: indeed, as explained in~\cite{CEMN}, $T\cC_S$ is canonically isomorphic to the pullback of the standard representation of the Cartan connection on $S$ (the \emph{standard tractor bundle}).
+Now our construction shows that any c-projective manifold (with type $(1,1)$ curvature) is a maximal totally complex submanifold of a quaternionic manifold $M$ with respect to a section $J$ of $\qs|_S$.
+The set of $\lambda(J_1,J_2,J_3)\in\swb|_S$ with $J_3=J$ is a principal $\C\mult$-subbundle, and this submanifold realises the Armstrong cone $\cC_S$ of $S$ as a maximal totally complex submanifold of $\swb$ with respect to the third tautological complex structure.

+Thus it is natural to expect that the quaternionic Feix--Kaledin and cone constructions commute, i.e., when $M$ is obtained by applying the quaternionic Feix--Kaledin construction to $S$, its hypercomplex cone is given locally by applying Feix's hypercomplex construction to the Armstrong cone of $S$.
+To see this, we will in fact show more: that the same holds for twisted versions of both constructions.

+In~\cite{Joyce2,PPS}, it was observed that the Swann bundle construction can be twisted by an $\R^+$-instanton (an oriented real hyperholomorphic line bundle $L$): one can replace $\cO_M(1)\tp\qs$ with $L\tp\cO_M(1)\tp\qs$ above to obtain a hypercomplex manifold $\swb_L$ called a \emph{twisted Swann bundle}.
+On the other hand, if $\cL\to S$ is a complex line bundle with connection $\nabla$, the \emph{twisted Armstrong cone} is $\cC_\cL= (\cL\otimes \cO_S(1))\mult$, with the affine connection induced by the tensor product of the standard tractor connection and $\nabla$.

+\begin{thm} Let $(M,\qs)$ be obtained from the quaternionic Feix--Kaledin construction applied to the c-projective manifold $(S,\Pi_c)$ of type $(1,1)$ and the line bundle $\cL$ with connection $\nabla$ of type $(1,1)$ as in Theorem~\textup{\ref{maintheorem}}.
+Then the hypercomplex manifold obtained from twisted Armstrong cone $\cC_\cL$ by Feix's hypercomplex construction is an open subset of the twisted Swann bundle of $M$, where the pullback of $\cL_Z^{\;2}$ to $\hat Z$ is $p^*(\cL\tp\overline\cL)$. \end{thm} \begin{proof} We prove this result by identifying the twistor spaces.
+As observed by Hitchin~\cite{Hit2} in the untwisted quaternionic K\"ahler case, if $Z$ is the twistor space of $M$, $\cL_Z$ is the Penrose--Ward transform of $L$ and $\cO_Z(2n+2)=\Wedge^nTZ$ as in Remark~\ref{rem:EH} then the twistor space of $\swb_L$ is $(\C^2\tp\cL_Z\tp\cO_Z(1))\mult/\{\pm1\}$: this space has a natural $\C\mult$ action induced by scalar multiplication on $\C^2$, and the quotient is $Z\times \C\Proj^1$.